-This bill would both extend these protections through December 31, 2027, and expand the protection to cover employees who were employed for at least six months, and then laid off on or after January 1, 2025, for a reason related to a state of emergency.
+This bill would both extend these protections through December 31, 2027, and expand the protection to cover employees who were employed for at least six months, and then laid off on or after January 1, 2025 at a site located within an affected area defined in a proclaimed state of emergency, for a reason related to that state of emergency.
 A "state of emergency" would mean a declaration of a state of emergency or a local emergency by the Governor or by a local governing body or official designated by ordinance pursuant to the California Emergency Services Act.
 The bill would create a presumption that a separation due to lack of business, reduction in force, or other economic, non-disciplinary reason is due to a reason related to the state of emergency, unless the employer establishes otherwise by a preponderance of the evidence.
 If enacted, this new law would remain in effect until December 31, 2027.